Student-of-Python/BinomialOptionsModeling/README.md

 → Represented as D = 1 / U.

 4. Strike Price ($S_k$)
-→ The price at which the option can be exercised at.
+→ The price at which the option can be exercised.

 5. Risk Free Rate ($r$)
 → Guaranteed rate of return with no risk.